neucom-aps/axon-sdk/README.md

 pip install -r requirements.txt
 ```

-> Note: Use the following flag if you're using VSCode and you want it to see the package, installed in editable mode.
+> Note: Use the following flag if you're using VSCode and you want it to see the package, installed in editable mode:
+>
 > `pip install -e . --config-settings editable_mode=compat`

 ## Example of use